bobonthenet/BedardFamilyFavoriteRecipes/docs/recipes/DumpAndGoChickenTacos.md

 1. Cube the chicken breasts into small pieces.
 2. Combine all the ingredients into a gallon zippered bag.
 3. Mix thoroughly.
-4. Divide 4 ways and freeze.
+4. Divide 3 ways and freeze.
+(How many meals you get out of this depends on the size of your family and how much they eat.)

 ## Making From Frozen
 1. Thaw in the fridge.